upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.md

 ![](../pictures/Modell.png)

-The shown model is the enviroment for the agent which is built in the open source software OpenModelica (https://www.openmodelica.org/) and exported as functional mock-up interface (FMU).
-The FMU is used in the environment (link?) to build up a gym env like the examples from OpenAI Gym (https://gym.openai.com/).
+The [generated FMU](fmu.html) is used in the environment to build up a gym env like the examples from OpenAI Gym (https://gym.openai.com/).
 The gym enviroment is defined in (examples/berkenkamp.py, line 103).
 It generates a gym environment using